claritychallenge/claritychallenge.github.io/docs/cec2/cec2_rules.md

 ## Submitting multiple entries

-If you wish to submit two entries, where one is optimised for MBSTOI and the other, for listening tests,
+If you wish to submit two entries, where one is optimised for HASPI and the other, for listening tests,

-- Both systems must be submitted for MBSTOI evaluation.
+- Both systems must be submitted for HASPI evaluation.
 - You must register two teams, submitting each entry as a different team.
 - In your documentation, you must make it clear which has been optimised for listening tests and the relationship between the two entries.